"Star Wars: Galaxy's Edge" Brings a Galaxy Far Far Way a Little Closer to Home

 According to Disney Imagineers, Batuu’s Black Spire Outpost was once a thriving fueling station and stopping off port for travelers throughout the galaxy.
 When the trading routes and hyperspace charts changed, however, the outpost lost most of its traffic and thus business, falling into disarray.
 Hmmm.
 So… basically it's the galaxy's version of Radiator Springs.
 Got it.

-Unlike Radiator Springs, though, Black Spire Outpost has become a haven for those not wanting to be found: smugglers, space pirates, bounty hunters, spies, Resistance fighters, and the occasional First Order stormtrooper on patrol.
+Unlike Radiator Springs, however, Black Spire Outpost has become a haven for those not wanting to be found: smugglers, space pirates, bounty hunters, spies, Resistance fighters, and the occasional First Order stormtrooper on patrol.

 When you arrive, the outpost feels like it’s been around for a LONG time.
 For a new land, Galaxy’s Edge is designed to feel old, and, to take a design cue from Thor: Ragnarok's Sakaar, it looks and feels a bit trashy.